 Join Dr Chris Massey for a guided tour exploring Middlesbrough’s spatial history.
 This walk uncovers the city’s evolving urban landscape, regional spaces, and architectural narratives, offering insights into how geography, design, and social change have shaped Middlesbrough’s identity over time ending at the Transporter Bridge.

-3D Workshop activity and Technical leadership led by Julian Bishop and Jackie Stevens
+3D Workshop activity and Technical leadership led by Julian Bishop and Neil McCormack

 These hands-on workshops celebrate the expertise of art school technicians and their leadership in creative practice.
 Guided by specialists in print and 3D, participants will collaborate to produce work inspired by conference themes, experiencing the technical and conceptual processes that shape art education.
 The session highlights how technicians foster innovation, problem-solving, and material understanding, offering a unique perspective on their integral role within the art school environment.